 Our volumetric mine and quarry surveys

 At Landform Surveys, we measure stockpiles using Trimble GPS receivers, as well as Trimble TX8 scanners for those stockpiles which are unsafe to work on.
-We also use drone technology – both as an alternative to and in conjunction with traditional volumetric mine surveying methods – to deliver a highly accurate service.
+We also use aerial survey drone technology – both as an alternative to and in conjunction with traditional volumetric mine surveying methods – to deliver a highly accurate service.